ws464/java2/readme.md

 injection is a programming technique that reduces the tight dependency between objects.

 #### Abstraction
 To abstract something means to hide away the implementation details.
-When you call the function you don't have to understand exactly what it is doing.
+When you call/use the function you don't have to understand exactly what it is doing.
 - Keywords/concepts:
   - `class`
   - `interface`